schmaustech/gpu-nic-rail-mapping/README.md

 # GPU To NIC Rail Mapping

 **Goal**: The goal of this project is to provide a simple mechanism to map which GPUs are associated to which NICs on the same PCIe busses inside a baremetal system.
+This mapped information can then assist in generating a OpenShift MachineConfig that can identify one network card per GPU on the same PCI root complex and call that the rail nic while marking any others as secondary.
+This is primarily for Spectrum-X but could be used across any platform where GPU to NIC coherency is important in regards to configuration for OpenShift.

 ## Contents